Algorithmic overlaps as thermodynamic variables: from local to cluster Monte Carlo dynamics in critical phenomena: 2-step overlaps

 In this subsection, we present the results of simulations of the Ising model and the three-component Potts model using the single-cluster Wolff algorithm~\cite{wolff1989}.
 The simulations were performed over a wide range of temperatures $T$.
 A single step of the Wolff algorithm consists of computing a Wolff cluster, which is built around a randomly selected spin on the lattice; the cluster is built by attaching a neighboring spin to it with probability $p_{bond}$, as specified in expression~(\ref{eq:bond_probability}).
 All spins in the cluster take on new values.
 This yields the configuration of all $N$ lattice spins at simulation step $t$.

-Upon reaching the number of steps $t$ in the Wolff algorithm, the values of $N_{term}$, we calculate the values of the internal energy and heat capacity using formula~\ref{eq:heat_capacity}, as well as the value of the geometric intersection of clusters $U_n^{(W)}(t)$ on the lattice using expression~\ref{eq:wolff_overlap} and its variation.
+Upon reaching the number of steps $N_{therm}$ in the Wolff algorithm, we calculate the values of the internal energy and heat capacity using formula~(\ref{eq:heat_capacity}), as well as the value of the geometric intersection of clusters $U_n^{(W)}(t)$ on the lattice using expression~(\ref{eq:wolff_overlap}) and its variance.
 We present results averaged over the number of Wolff steps $N_{meas}$.